 Dr. Voddie T. Baucham, Jr.

-Voddie Baucham is a husband, father, grandfather, former pastor, church planter, author, and professor.
-He currently serves as Dean of the School of Divinity at African Christian University in Lusaka, Zambia.
+Voddie Baucham is a husband, father, grandfather, former pastor, church planter, best-selling author, and professor.
+He was the founding Dean, and currently serves as a Senior Lecturer in the School of Divinity at the African Christian University in Lusaka, Zambia.

 Voddie is known for his ability to demonstrate the Bible’s relevance to everyday life without compromising the centrality of Christ and the gospel.
 Those who hear him preach find themselves both challenged and encouraged.